cnvrg/Blueprints/Fire Detection/inference_README.md

 4. You can use the "Try it Live" section with any image to check your model
 5. You can also integrate your API with your code using the integration panel at the bottom of the page

 Congrats!
-You have deployed a functioning API endpoint that detects fire in images!
+You have deployed an API endpoint that detects fire in images!

 [See here how we created this blueprint](https://github.com/cnvrg/Blueprints/tree/main/Fire%20Detection)